 You can thank Jean Perry for Chicaoji in your life because access to her kitchen let it spread.

-I also credit Washington Community Alliance for Self Help (WA CASH) because just when I was overwhelmed by the the complexities and challenges of starting a business their small business start-up class right here on Lopez Island sponsored by the Lopez Island Family Resource Center.
+I also credit Washington Community Alliance for Self Help (WA CASH) now called Ventures, a nonprofit based in Seattle, WA, that helps people start small businesses.
+Just when I was overwhelmed by the the complexities and challenges of starting a business WA CASH offered a small business start-up class right here on Lopez Island sponsored by the Lopez Island Family Resource Center.
 The class transformed what seemed an insurmountable wall of business jargon and practices into discrete bits that actually made sense.
 I learned that if I patiently approach each problem as it presents itself rather than try doing everything at once I could actually make my little business work.

 Many people have helped me along the way.
 Friends have given their time, advice, and encouragement in many ways to keep Chicaoji moving along.
 I see Chicaoji as a sacred mission.
 I sense that Chicaoji is a coming together, a gathering, of healing tribes of Beings.
 The ingredients represent what I call Tribes (or Family or Genus or Clan) of Beings including each ingredient’s home flora and fauna.
 Each tribe brings to this gathering its own healing gifts.
 The people who helped Chicaoji come together and now spread out into the world share their own healing and loving gifts even just if it is simply enjoying a meal together.

 I like that Chicaoji tastes good and can also be good for us.